Whitney Land Company

 The Rock Creek Ranch is a 3,386 acre ranch, strategically located, with nearly every acre available for a quality development.
 The Klamath Basin is now being recognized as the next economic expansion area in the Pacific Northwest.
 The Rock Creek Ranch is one of the best of the best in all aspects including location, access, views, topography, water, lakefront, existing road system and privacy.

-21 miles Northwest of Klamath Falls, Oregon, the ranch has Lake Frontage extending around 4 miles with the majority of the frontage being gently sloping timberlands to the shoreline overlooking Ball Bay and Shoalwater Bay with extensive views of Klamath Lake and the Bays.
+Located 21 miles northwest of Klamath Falls, Oregon, the ranch has lake frontage extending around 4 miles with the majority of the frontage being gently sloping timberlands to the shoreline overlooking Ball Bay and Shoalwater Bay with extensive views of Klamath Lake and the bays.
 Ball Point extends out into Klamath Lake between the two bays.

 Distances to other cities: